iiZegV/PNG-Event-Scores/README.md

 ---

-The scoreboard JSONs are formatted as `UserID:Score`
+The scoreboard JSONs until 04-14-19 are formatted as `UserID:Score`

+The scoreboard JSONs after 04-14-19 are formatted as `Username#Discriminator:Score`

 ---